Skip to Content

 There is a “junior” side with long easy slopes.
 And the recent mountain upgrades included adding two additional ski runs on this side, one of them cheerfully named the flying squirrel.

-a view of the ski runs at whiteface mountain resort from the top of the mountain the gondola take you to.
+A view of the ski runs at whiteface mountain resort from the top of the mountain the gondola take you to.

 Even if you don’t ski you can take the scenic gondola ride to the top yearround.
 It’s worth it for the scenery and for the bird’s-eye view of the skiers and snowboarders heading down the slope.
 Once the cold wind hits, they might be jealous of you stepping back into the warm gondola for the ride down.